node-red/designs/designs/flow-linter/README.md

 The function returns an array of results and a (modified) context.
 Each result object contains following information
 - result: array of verification results of this rule
-  - rule: (String) rule name
+  - rule: (String) rule plugin name.
   - ids: array of node IDs which violate the rule.
+  - name: (String) rule name.
+  - severity: "error" or "warn"
-  - info: (Any object) description of a violated rule.
+  - message: (String) description of a violated rule.
 - context: updated context

 Following code shows example of plug-in, that checks existence of name of function node.